Nate Lowe Preview, Player Props: Rangers vs. Brewers

 Nate Lowe At The Plate

-- Lowe has driven in a run in 45 games this season (37.5%), including 15 games with more than one RBI (12.5%).
-He has also driven home three or more of his team's runs in three contests.
+- In 46 games this year (38%), Lowe has picked up an RBI, and in 16 of those games (13.2%) he had more than one.
+He has also driven in three or more of his team's runs in three contests.

-- He has scored in 55 games this year, with multiple runs 16 times.
+- He has scored in 56 games this season, with multiple runs 16 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.